virendrabisht2006/java_university/README.md

 # java_university

-Git command: --Rebase to master then push git status git checkout master git pull
+Git command: --If you are working on your dev branch then how to rebase to master then push git status git checkout master git pull